nistvan86/espruino-cc1101-q7rf/readme.md

 Use a NodeMCU (ESP8266) and a TI CC1101 modem to control your Computherm/Delta Q7RF/Q8RF receiver equiped boiler via MQTT.

 **Use this project at your own risk.
-I'm not responsible for any damage done by it.
+I'm not responsible for any damage done.
 I haven't done any extensive testing with it.
-Bugs can cause unwanted behaviour and/or even damage your heating equipment.
-Please be careful with testing.
+Bugs can cause unwanted behaviour and/or even damage your heating equipment, cause high heating bill, etc. Please be careful with testing.
 Reporting and/or fixing issues is always welcome.**

 ## Hardware